This article provides information about the different aspects of server configuration. To configure virtual machines for backup, you:

 - Bandwidth available for the proxy to execute a backup job.

-Specifying for how long a snapshot is retained.
-After a backup job successfully completes, a snapshot of the virtual machine is created.
-Retention policy specifies the period for which a snapshot is retained.
+- The retention period that specifies for how long Phoenix retains a snapshot.
+After a backup job completes, a snapshot of the virtual machine is created.
+Retention specifies the period for which a snapshot is retained.

 If you are configuring your first virtual machine, you have to:

-The server groups, backup polices, and retention policies that you create are specific to the organization under which you register your server.
-When you configure a server, Phoenix lets you create a new server group and new policies.
-In addition, you can create server groups, backup policies and retention policies in advance, and use them when you configure virtual machines for backup.
+The administrative groups and backup policies you create are specific to the organization under which you register your server.
+When you configure a server, Phoenix lets you create a new administrative group and backup policy.
+In addition, you can create administrative groups and backup policies in advance, and use them when you configure virtual machines for backup.